shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step1.md

     Click **Save** to update the name and filters for the pipeline in the list.

+    [gif]

-6. Because the pipelines are applied in the order they appear in the Pipelines list, let's rearrange the pipeline so that all `env:ruby-shop service:store-frontend` logs flow through the new processor and all other `source:ruby` logs would flow through the **Ruby** pipeline.
+6. Because the pipelines are applied in the order they appear in the Pipelines list, let's rearrange the pipelines so that all `env:ruby-shop service:store-frontend` logs flow through the new processor and all other `source:ruby` logs would flow through the **Ruby** pipeline.

     Click the six dot icon on the right of the new pipeline and move it above the **Ruby** pipeline.

     Click the enable/disable toggle for the **Ruby** to enable the pipeline (because it was disabled when you cloned the pipeline).

+    [gif]

     With this ordering, when `source:ruby` logs flow through the processing pipelines, the logs that also have `env:ruby-shop` and `service:store-frontend` tags are filtered into the **ruby clone for store-frontend** pipeline, while all the logs that do not have these two tags are filtered into the **Ruby** pipeline.